LAN-tr/Diversity-and-Inclusion/README.md

 I ran my html code through the W3C Markup Validation Service available here: https://validator.w3.org/

 I was using the html command br in my list to separate out the list items on the page but I changed this to adding in a margin-bottom: 15px in my CSS file.
-I also didn't have headings for my 'charactersitics' and 'final image' sections so I added in headings and gave them a class of "hidden" and targeted this in the CSS with display: none.
+I also didn't have headings for my 'characteristics' and 'final image' sections so I added in headings and gave them a class of "hidden" and targeted this in the CSS with display: none.
 I then ran the code through again and everything was fine and there were "no errors".

 I ran my CSS code through the W3C  CSS Validation Service available here: https://jigsaw.w3.org/css-validator/